Sq00ky/Blog/_posts/2023-10-22-DnD-Hiding-Users-and-Groups.md

 ![[Pasted image 20231019214453.png]](https://blog.spookysec.net/img/Pasted image 20231019214453.png)

 ### Piecing it Together
 So, you may already be starting to pick up on this - You can also deny things (Users, for example) the ability to read properties of a given object.
-In short, you could theoretically create a new group to deny that is denied the ability to read Members of the Domain Admins group for example.
+In short, you could theoretically create a new group to deny that is denied the ability to read Members of the Domain Admins group for example (**After published note: Privileged groups will not survive this change unless you modify the AdminSDHolder object.
+How to do this is shown later in this post.**).
 Let's take a look at how this would be accomplished.
 First, we're going to need to create a new group:

 ![[Pasted image 20231019214934.png]](https://blog.spookysec.net/img/Pasted image 20231019214934.png)